TariniS/365_final_project/README.md

 Recipe API follows good practices of security, but 100% security cannot be assured.
 Recipe API is provided **"as is"** without any **warranty**.
 Use at your own risk.

-_For more information and to report security issues, please refer to our [security documentation](docs/SECURITY.md)._

 ## Acknowledgements